Skip to main content

 After these replacements, the stack file will be correctly configured to pull the required Enactor Store Server image from your custom registry.

-What the YAML Stack file does
+What the YAML Stack File Does

 It lets you define: